 3. Not replacing your running shoes

 Running is a great exercise because you don’t require any expensive gear or equipment, and you can wear whatever you’re comfortable in.
 But there is one thing that you should not skimp on and that’s a decent pair of running shoes is definitely a must.
 Proper running shoes help protect your feet from debris on the roads and some products like the Vessi shoes are waterproof too!
 Unlike other forms of shoes like netball or tennis shoes will help with your running stride.
 Make sure you also replace your sneakers regularly.

 4. Not stretching

 Do you finish your run and just happen to forget about stretching?
-Well you shouldn’t!
-Stretching is important for loosening tight muscles, keeping your fascia supple, and maintaining and improving flexibility, which lengthen your stride, reduce injury and improve your running performance.
+Well, you shouldn’t!
+Stretching is important for loosening tight muscles, keeping your fascia supple, and maintaining and improving flexibility, which lengthens your stride, reduces injury and improve your running performance.
 All you need is 10 minutes after your run to stretch out all your hard work.
 Your body will thank you for it.

 5. Not eating enough